Bacterial Vaginosis While Pregnant

 - Burning feeling inside the vagina

-If you start showing signs of BV, it's important to contact your health provider as soon as possible to prevent any complications.How Does Bacterial Vaginosis Affect My Pregnancy?
+If you start showing signs of BV, it's important to contact your health provider as soon as possible to prevent any complications.Causes and Risk Factors for Bacterial Vaginosis?

 It's estimated that 1 million pregnant women contract BV every year.
 In the majority of cases, the infection can be successfully treated and there are no adverse effects for the baby.
 BV that is not detected early or is left untreated increases the risk of premature birth and low birthweight.
 Some studies have also shown that BV is linked to miscarriage and premature rupture of the membranes.

 Premature rupture of the membranes (PROM) is when the mother's amniotic sac ruptures before labor begins.
 PROM increases the risk of chorioamnionitis (infection of the placental tissues), compression of the umbilical cord, and cesarean birth.
 BV can also lead to pelvic inflammatory disease (PID), which is an infection of the uterus and fallopian tubes.
 PID is known to cause infertility.Diagnosis and Treatment for Bacterial Vaginosis

 If you suspect you have BV, there are different ways a doctor can diagnose the conditions.
 First, the doctor may ask questions about your medical history.
 Previous vaginal infections of STIs can increase the risk of getting BV.
 A pelvic examination is usually performed to inspect the inside of the vagina for signs of infection.
 The doctor will insert two fingers into the vagina while pressing on the abdomen with their other hand to check for signs of inflammation or infection in your pelvic organs.